sharifukitori/sharifukitori/README.md

 ## This is the place where I am changing coffee to code and break things :rofl:

-- 🔭 I’m currently working on django project..opps it's private 😉️
+- 🔭 I’m currently working on django projects 😉️
 - 🌱 I'm python Developer.
-- 🥅 2022 Goals: Contribute more by using github and git, design web apps
+- 🥅 2022 Goals: To contribute more using git, github and design web apps

 - 💬 My goal is to become a full stack developer

-- ⚡ Fun fact: I love Manchester united
+- ⚡ Fun fact: I love Manchester united 😂️

 ![](https://komarev.com/ghpvc/?username=sharifukitori)